-The Under 5s Zone is great for little ones to explore and every weekend families are welcome in the Clore Learning Centre to create artworks in the 'Open Studio'.
+The Under 5s Zone is great for little ones to explore and every weekend families are welcome to visit the Clore Learning Centre to create artworks in the 'Open Studio'.
 The Interactive Zone in Level 5 will entertain and challenge all age groups with games and multimedia ideas.
 And don't forget to go out on the balcony at Level 4 to look across the river Thames to St. Paul's Cathedral.
 While visiting the permanent exhibitions is free, if you choose to buy a ticket for a special exhibition under 12s can visit for free if they are with an adult.Continue to 29 of 34 below.

 29 of 34

 While possibly not as kid-friendly as Tate Modern, Tate Britain is still a brilliant place to take the family.
 This is the national gallery of British art from 1500 to today and it's always free to visit.
-It has a really diverse collection from classical paintings to crazy contemporary sculpture so come and be inspired.
+It has a really diverse collection of art from classical paintings to crazy contemporary sculpture so come and be inspired.
 Sketching in the galleries is encouraged so bring a pencil and pad and see what you can create.
 The shops here are fantastic too.

 30 of 34